Alix404/A-simple-devs-blog/README.md

 # A-simple-devs-blog
-An evaluate project now / A game dev's dairy later
+An evaluate project now / A game dev's diary later